chasebank/chase/_notes/blog/Custom-Syntax-Highlighting-on-CodePen-Embeds.md

 accent-color: '218,255,235'
 ---

 Just about anything that renders raw code, does so with the added flair of syntax highlighting.
 Gone are the days of green text on black backgrounds.
-No need for code that looks like a [seizure inducing](<https://www.youtube.com/watch?v=Kf9N5AWprG8>) Matrix intro.
-Welcome to the future!
+No need for code that looks like a [seizure inducing](https://www.youtube.com/watch?v=Kf9N5AWprG8 "Click it.
+You know you want to...").
+Matrix intro.
+Welcome to the future!<!--more-->

 The reasons for highlighting are many and varied; just but a few: